pydantic/pydantic/docs/usage/validation_errors.md

 ## `model_class_type`

-This error is raised when you validate with `strict=True` and input value is not an instance of the model.
+This error is raised when you validate with `strict=True` and the input value is not an instance of the model.

 ```py
 from pydantic import BaseModel, ValidationError